-WASHINGTON – Today, Rep. Paul Cook (R- Apple Valley) voted for HR 1105, the Death Tax Repeal Act.
-Rep. Cook was a co-sponsor of this bill.
+WASHINGTON – Rep. Paul Cook (R-Apple Valley) voted for HR 2297, the Hezbollah International Financing Prevention Act.
+Rep. Cook was a cosponsor of this legislation.

 1222 Longworth HOB